cslarsen/dna-traits/README.md

   * The Python module is not ready for PyPi

-  * Dependson GNU Make, but an incomplete CMake configuration is in progress.
+  * Depends on GNU Make, but an incomplete CMake configuration is in progress.

   * The Python API is currenty somewhat limited and inconsistent, but still very much usable!

   * Doesn't parse 23andMe internal IDs yet.

+  * Although loading the file is fast, whole genome iteration is insanely slow in Python.
+It's because I don't really expose an iterator from C++ to Python yet.

 Building
 ========